 Each workshop will include the following:

-~ The Springfield-Greene County Library District, 4653 S Campbell Ave, Springfield, MO 65810 [room B] on the following date and time:
+~ The workshops for 2017 will be held at the Springfield-Greene County Library District, 4653 S Campbell Ave, Springfield, MO 65810 [room B] on the following dates and times:

 Please park in the front parking lot and enter through the front of the building.

-To attend a workshop, contact Dan Liles at (417) 234-6205 or email him at firstname.lastname@example.org or Sara Schuh at email@example.com by June 1st.
+To attend a workshop, contact Dan Liles at (417) 234-6205 or by email at firstname.lastname@example.org or Sara Schuh at email@example.com by March 9th.
 This is important for planning the space and materials in the training venue.
 No one will be allowed to take the course without preregistering, and on arrival, presenting their Drivers License, before workshop admittence.

 The workshop fee is $75 per person, payable through PayPal or sending a check.